AffiliateWP/affiliatewp-external-referral-links/readme.txt

 == Description ==

-> This plugin was built to be used in conjunction with [AffiliateWP](https://affiliatewp.com/ "AffiliateWP").
+> This plugin was built to be used in conjunction with [AffiliateWP](https://affiliatewp.com/ "AffiliateWP") 2.6+.

 Like other affiliate plugins, AffiliateWP must be installed on the same domain as your e-commerce system (Easy Digital Downloads, WooCommerce etc) to properly track visits and referrals.